interrobang-uk/interrobang/content/privacy.md

 We sometimes use Substack and LinkedIn's analytics to understand how we can reach more people.

-If you’d like content about you removed from our newsletter or social media, contact **data@interrobang.uk**.
+If you’d like content about you removed from our newsletter or social media, contact **data@interrobang.coop**.

 ## Research participants